Key Takeaways

 Ironstone

 Something of a dark horse in the dinnerware race, ironstone is another 19th-century English creation, crafted in an effort to find a substitute for porcelain.
-Where previously popular ceramics were typically hand painted or printed, ironstone marked a shift towards more monochromatic sensibilities.
+Where previously popular ceramics were typically hand painted or printed, ironstone marked a shift towards more sleek, monochromatic sensibilities.
 Many collect these antique ironstone serving pieces today.

 The name most likely comes from its durability.
-Ironstone dishes are thick and strong, resisting chips and cracks.
+Ironstone dishes are thick and strong, resistant to chips and cracks.
 Just as it was originally created to be accessible to those outside the upper classes, ironstone still remains a pretty affordable material for dinnerware and offers a striking all-white or all-black touch to a table presentation.

 Benefits